-RITZ is all about bringing people together to celebrate the moments that make life rich, no matter how big or small.
-This summer, when you’re hosting a backyard barbecue or a Fourth of July picnic or a family reunion, I want you to try to my RITZ Mediterranean Tapas.
-It’s basically been tri-colored hummus topped on RITZ crackers.
-Let’s face it, food brings people together, especially fun food like these adorable RITZ creations!
+This summer, when you’re hosting a backyard barbecue or a Fourth of July picnic or a family reunion, I want you to try to my tri-colored hummus.
+It’s basically hummus three different ways.
+Let’s face it, food and snacks bring people together, especially fun food like these colorful hummus recipes, served on adorable crackers.

 I start with my standard authentic Lebanese style hummus recipe.
 Then I divide up the hummus into three equal parts.
 I save one as the original kind.